Short answer: Aamu.app is an all-in-one productivity tool

 Docs and databases give the work memory

-Tasks describe movement.
-Docs preserve thinking.
 Aamu Docs are collaborative documents for plans, decisions, internal knowledge, specifications, meeting material, and publishing.
-Real-time editing, comments, snapshots, and sharing keep that knowledge usable as it develops.
+Real-time editing, comments, snapshots, links, and sharing keep knowledge usable as it develops.
+Docs can be linked from tasks, tickets, database rows, and other workspace objects, and selected Docs can provide carefully maintained context for Company Brain.

 Databases hold the structured side of the company.
 They can power a CRM, content workflow, internal tool, lightweight application, or public site.
-Forms can write new submissions directly into a database, and GraphQL makes the data available to external applications.
+Tables support different ways to work with the same data, including grid and row views, linked records, activity history, and automations.
+New database dashboards can turn the data into a team-facing view with tables, cards, summaries, and charts.

+Forms can write submissions directly into a database, while GraphQL, the REST API, API keys, and webhooks make the data available to external applications and automations.
 This blog demonstrates the model: its metadata lives in an Aamu Database, its articles are written in Aamu Docs, and an external build reads both through the API.
-The public website is separate, but the source work stays in the company workspace.

 Communication belongs beside the work

-Email, Helpdesk tickets, Live chat, video meetings, and team chat are included because communication is not separate from operations.
+Email, Helpdesk tickets, Live chat, video meetings, team chat, and newsletters are included because communication is not separate from operations.
 A customer question may reveal a bug, a missing document, a product request, or a process that needs to change.

 Company Brain: AI with the whole picture

 Company Brain gives Aamu AI a permission-aware view across the workspace.
 A person can ask a question from Launch AI or mention @ai in the flow of work.
-Aamu can retrieve relevant context from tasks, Docs, meetings and transcripts, forms, file metadata, databases, Helpdesk tickets, newsletters, projects, team members, and the signed-in user's own email.
+Aamu can retrieve relevant context from tasks, Docs, meetings and transcripts, forms, file metadata, databases and rows, Helpdesk tickets, newsletters, projects, team members, Git work, and the signed-in user's own email.

 That enables questions that do not fit inside a single app: